-Increased competition and low profit margins could adversely affect the Company.
+Increased competition could adversely affect the Company.

-The retail food industry in which the Company operates is highly competitive with low profit margins.
-The Company's competitors include national and regional supermarket chains, independent supermarkets, supercenters, membership warehouse clubs, mass merchandisers, dollar stores, drug stores, specialty food stores, restaurants, convenience stores and online retailers.
+The Company is engaged in the highly competitive retail food industry.
+The Company's competitors include traditional supermarkets, such as national and regional supermarket chains and independent supermarkets, as well as nontraditional competitors, such as supercenters, membership warehouse clubs, mass merchandisers, dollar stores, drug stores, specialty food stores, restaurants, convenience stores and online retailers.
+There has been a trend for traditional supermarkets to lose market share to nontraditional competitors.
 The Company's ability to attract and retain customers is based primarily on quality of goods and service, price, convenience, product mix and store location.

-As a result of the highly competitive environment, traditional supermarkets, including the Company, face business challenges.
-There has been a trend in recent years for traditional supermarkets to lose market share to nontraditional competitors.
-The Company's ability to retain its customers depends on its ability to meet the business challenges created by this highly competitive environment.
-There can be no assurance that the Company will be able to meet these challenges.
-In addition, the Company believes it will face increased competition in the future from existing and potentially new competitors and its financial condition and results of operations could be impacted by the pricing, purchasing, advertising or promotional decisions made by its competitors as well as competitor format innovation and location additions.
+The Company believes it will face increased competition in the future from existing and potentially new competitors and its financial condition and results of operations could be impacted by the pricing, purchasing, advertising or promotional decisions made by its competitors as well as competitor format innovation and location additions.